Click one of the links in the table of contents below or scroll down to find out more about Tisarana Monastery.

 Contents:Description | Intention/Aim of the Monastery | Becoming a Monastic | Lay Community Involvement

 Tisarana is located in Eastern Canada, approximately one-and-a-half hours southwest of Ottawa.
 It is situated on 167 acres of farmland, forest, and wetland.
-The main building is a three-story brick house which is the residence for lay support staff and visiting guests.
+The main building is a three-story brick house which is the residence for lay support staff and visitors.
 Adjoining the house is the community’s meditation hall.
 There is also a double garage which has been converted into an office, a barn which has been rebuilt as a workshop, and another barn which is used for storage.
-There are eight kutis (cabins) spread throughout the forest, which are used by monastics and long-term lay residents.
+There are eight kutis (small cabins) spread throughout the forest, which are used by monastics and long-term lay residents.

 Tisarana is a monastery in the Thai forest tradition.
 Situated in rural settings rather than urban centres, these monasteries are focused on the Buddha’s path of contemplative insight.
 A strong emphasis is also placed on following the original monastic rules laid down by the Buddha.
 Living in such monastic communities involves a life of shared aspiration, shared values, shared responsibilities and shared resources.
 Tisarana Monastery is under the guidance of Ajahn Vīradhammo, who is one of Ajahn Chah’s earliest western disciples.

 “Tisarana” literally means “three refuges.”
 In Theravāda Buddhism, the three refuges refer to the Buddha, Dhamma, and Sangha – the Teacher, his teaching, and the community of his noble disciples.
 Along with the five precepts, the refuges form the basic foundation for the practice of Buddhism.